peterberwind/intro-to-functions.js-v-000/README.md

 }
 ```

 Notice the `def` keyword has been replaced with the `function` keyword.
-The name of the function is always followed by `()` and then curly braces begin and end the function and that
+The name of the function is always followed by `()` and then curly braces that begin and end the function.

 Further, the name of the function is not snake_cased, but rather lowerCamelCased.
 Snakecase is not used in JavaScript so leave your underscores at home people!